yolacanesra-hub/ishikawa-deblurring-framework/README.md

-# Image Deblurring Benchmark with Ishikawa-Type Method
+# Ishikawa-Type Deblurring Framework for Image and Signal Processing

-This repository contains MATLAB code for image deblurring experiments comparing a proposed Ishikawa-type restoration method with several classical and optimization-based approaches.
+This repository contains MATLAB code for deblurring and restoration experiments based on a proposed Ishikawa-type iterative framework.
+The method is applied to both image and one-dimensional signal processing tasks and is compared with several classical and optimization-based approaches.

 ## Methods